bplmaps/walk-to-the-sea-website/content/digital-essays/garretts-essay.md

 ---
-location: beacon-hill
+location: rose-kennedy-greenway
-title: An essay about Beacon Hill
+title: So rosey, so greeney
 author: Garrett Dash Nelson
 ---

+# Beautiful text!

+Wonderful stuff that you'll love to read.